Activities for Healthy Living

 There are also a number of other exercise classes for older people across the county.
 These are open to anyone that wants to get more active.

 Please contact Emma Gardner on 01905 542031 or email firstname.lastname@example.org for a list of these classes.

 People cycle for all different reasons – fitness, social, commuting and racing.
-Worcestershire County Council have a range of information for all types of cyclist.
+Worcestershire County Council has a range of information for all types of cyclist.
 To plan your route including finding a quiet route CycleStreets is a useful website and can be downloaded as an app into your phone.